miketheman/elgato.dart/README.md

-Elgato provides a couple of interfaces - one is the [macOS Control Center][], and they provide [Android][] and [iOS][] apps, but I don't want to have pull my phone out every time I want to turn the ligths on and off, and the desktop interface is two clicks, and I'm lazy.
+Elgato provides a couple of interfaces - one is the [macOS Control Center][], and they provide [Android][] and [iOS][] apps, but I don't want to have pull my phone out every time I want to turn the lights on and off, and the desktop interface is two clicks, and I'm lazy.

 There's also the [Elgato Stream Deck][] controllers, but even at the smallest